jemmy512/book-notes/Linux/unp.md

     3. Since we wait for the connection to be established using select, we can specify a time limit for select, allowing us to shorten the timeout for the connect.

 * There are other details we must handle:
-    * Even though the socket is nonblocking, if the server to which we are connecting is on the same host, the connection is normally established immediately when we call connect.
+    * **Connect to self** Even though the socket is nonblocking, if the server to which we are connecting is on the same host, the connection is normally established immediately when we call connect.
 We must handle this scenario.
-    * Berkeley-derived implementations (and POSIX) have the following two rules regarding select and nonblocking connects:
+    * **Readable writable** Berkeley-derived implementations (and POSIX) have the following two rules regarding select and nonblocking connects:
         1. When the connection completes successfully, the descriptor becomes writable
         2. When the connection establishment encounters an error, the descriptor becomes both readable and writable (p.
 530 of TCPv2).